snl-dakota/dakota/docs-sphinx/source/usingdakotagui/Introduction.rst

 - My Dakota study has long arrays of numbers.
 Can I modify these numbers without manually editing the text of the input file?

  - :ref:`Use the Dakota Visual Editor for editing long number arrays.<gui-visual-editor-main>`

-- How do I create a new Dakota study from scratch, using a script to communicate with my black-box simulation model?

- - :ref:`Step 1.
-Read the strategy overview.<couplingtosimulations-main>`
- - :ref:`Step 2.
-Create a parameterized simulation model representing your black box.<bmf-main>`
- - :ref:`Step 3.
-Create a driver script to wrap the parameterized simulation model.<wizards-scriptdriver-main>`
- - :ref:`Step 4.
-Create a new Dakota study using the Dakota Study Wizard, providing your driver script as the analysis driver.<wizards-newdakotastudy>`

-- How do I create a new Dakota study from scratch, using Next-Gen Workflow to communicate with my black-box simulation model?

- - :ref:`Step 1.
-Read the strategy overview.<couplingtosimulations-main>`
- - :ref:`Step 2.
-Create a parameterized simulation model representing your black box.<bmf-main>`
- - :ref:`Step 3.
-Create an empty driver workflow using the Workflow-Based Dakota Driver wizard.<wizards-newworkflowdriver-main>`
- - :ref:`Step 4.
-Design a workflow that will execute your simulation model.<gui-nestedworkflowtutorial-main>`
- - :ref:`Step 5.
-Create a new Dakota study using the Dakota Study Wizard, providing your workflow as the analysis driver.<wizards-newdakotastudy>`
- - :ref:`Step 6.
-Create an outer wrapper workflow that will run Dakota.<wizards-newwrapperworkflow-main>`

-- I already have a driver script for my Dakota study.
-How do I get Dakota GUI to acknowledge it?

- - :ref:`Use the "Recognize as Analysis Driver" context menu tool.<gui-context-tools-recognize-driver>`

 - How do I create plots of my Dakota output data?